itskingori/systematic-theology/topics/the-ark.md

 * Overlaid with gold — Exodus 25:13, 37:4.
 * Were to be used to carry the Ark — Exodus 25:14, 37:5.
 * Were never to be removed from the rings — Exodus 25:15.
+* They were so long that their ends could be seen from the Holy Place in front of the inner sanctuary but not from the outside the Holy Place (in King Solomon's temple) — 1 Kings 8:8.

 ##### The Cover